 - On the Backup and Recovery page, click Create Instance By Time Point.

 - To ensure data integrity and accuracy, do not select the latest point in time (usually the latest hour) if the instance is a sharded cluster instance.
-If you do so, restoration fails.
+Otherwise, restoration fails.

-- After you upgrade the database engine version of your ApsaraDB for MongoDB instance, the backup files that were generated in the original version cannot be used to restore data in the new version.
+- After the database version is upgraded, the backup files of the original version cannot be used to restore data of the new version.

-- On the Instance Purchase page that appears, select a billing method for the new instance.
+- On the instance buy page, select a billing method for the new instance.

-- Subscription: You must pay the subscription fee when you create an instance.
-We recommend that you select this billing method for long-term use, because it is more cost-effective than the pay-as-you-go billing.
+- Subscription: You must pay for the subscription when you create an instance.
+We recommend that you select this billing method for long-term use, because it is more cost-effective than pay-as-you-go billing.
 Longer subscription periods have larger discounts.

-- Pay-as-you-go: A pay-as-you-go instance is charged at an hourly rate based on your actual resource usage.
+- Pay-as-you-go: You are billed on an hourly basis based on the used resources.
 We recommend that you select this billing method for short-term use.
-You can reduce costs by releasing your pay-as-you-go instance after you no longer need it.
+You can reduce costs by releasing your pay-as-you-go instance after you no longer need the instance.

 - Configure the new instance.
-For more information, see Create a replica set instance or Create a sharded cluster instance.
+For more information, see Create replica set instances or Create a sharded cluster instance.

-- Replica set instance: The storage capacity of the new instance must be greater than or equal to that of the source instance.
+- Replica set instance: The storage capacity of the new instance must be larger than or equal to that of the source instance.

 - Sharded cluster instance:

-- The number of shards in the new instance must be greater than or equal to that in the source instance.
+- The number of shard nodes in the new instance must be larger than or equal to that in the source instance.

-- The storage capacity of each shard in the new instance must be greater than or equal to those in the source instance.
+- The storage capacity of each shard node in the new instance must be larger than or equal to those in the source instance.

 - Click Buy Now.

-- Read and select ApsaraDB for MongoDB Agreement of Service, and complete the payment as prompted.
+- Read and select ApsaraDB for MongoDB Agreement of Service and complete the payment.

-Note The time required to restore data to a new instance by point in time varies depending on factors such as the data volume, task queue status, and network conditions.
+Note The time required to restore data to a new instance by backup set varies based on factors such as the data volume, task queue status, and network conditions.
 When the status of the new instance changes to Running, the restoration is complete.